-Rapes now at their highest ever level, ONS figures reveal!Watch
+Rapes now at their highest ever level, ONS figures reveal!Watch this thread

 Rapes reported to and recorded by police in England and Wales are now at their highest ever level, official figures reveal.